 | Moalboal, Cebu | Green | Wild, sometimes crowded | Good — variable |

 Sightings are very common but not guaranteed — these are wild animals following natural feeding patterns.
-Tour Z's guides know the timing and conditions that maximise your chances.
-Most groups see at least one turtle during peak season (December–May).
+Most Tour Z groups see at least one turtle during peak season (December–May).
+Our counter-clockwise routing means we arrive before other boats, which maximises the odds.

-No — touching sea turtles is harmful and prohibited.
+No. Touching is harmful and prohibited.
 Tour Z enforces passive observation only.
-Turtles are observed from a respectful distance without approaching, chasing, or blocking their path to the surface.
+Turtles are observed from a respectful distance — we never approach, chase, or block their path to the surface.